adafruit/Adafruit-Metro-ESP32-S3-PCB/README.md

 * Low Power friendly!
 In deep sleep mode we can get down to ~100uA of current draw from the Lipoly connection.
 Quiescent current is from the power regulator, ESP32-S3 chip, and Lipoly monitor.
 Turn off the NeoPixel and external I2C power for the lowest quiescent current draw.
 * Works with ESP-IDF, Arduino or CircuitPython

+<b>As of Nov 8, 2023</b> - We've fixed this hardware to be revision B which has changed the NeoPixel pin and the SPI/SD card pins to no longer use the same pins as the octal PSRAM.
+Which means that the hardware now works correctly when PSRAM is activated!
+If you have a rev A hardware board, contact support to get a replacement rev B.

 ### License

 Adafruit invests time and resources providing this open source design, please support Adafruit and open-source hardware by purchasing products from [Adafruit](https://www.adafruit.com)!